About the author

 What you can do today

-When bidding, you can now plan around confirmed wage increases of 4%/3.5%/3% across the three years of the CPA and annual $5 PH&W increases.
-These adjustments begin October 29, 2025, so projects spanning that date should budget accordingly.
+When bidding, you can now plan around the wage increases of 4%/3.5%/3% across the three years of the CPA and annual $5 PH&W increases.
+These adjustments began as of October 30, 2025, so projects spanning that date should be budgeted accordingly.

 Wrapping up